bidamon/my-portfolio/README.md

-# my-portfolio
+# Biham Bidamon portfolio

-this is my professional portofolio
+This is my professional portfolio.
+It uses AWS and ReactJS.